hesamedn/hesamedn.github.io/_pages/about.md

 **Dr. Mohammad D. Niry** and **Dr. Bahman Farnudi** are the heads of our research group at the Faculty of Physics of the Institute of the Advanced Studies in Basic Sciences(IASBS).
 Our favorite research topics are:
 * Neuroscience
 * Sandpile Model
-* The Intermittency issue in Burgulence and Turbulence
+* Stochastic nature of seismic activity
 * Surface growth model (EW, KPZ, and RSOS)
 * Localization of wave in disordered media
-* Stochastic nature of seismic activity
+* Random Walk and Fractional Brownian motion
-* Random Walk and Fractional Brownian motion.
+* The Intermittency issue in Burgulence and Turbulence.